Tax, finance and development

 Minimum tax rules should be designed in such a way that the minimum tax charges end up in source countries as much as possible – without seeking to end profit shifting.

 However, many low-tax countries will respond by adopting the minimum rate themselves.
-Companies located there will then escape the Subject to Tax Rule.
+Companies located there will then escape the Tax on Base Eroding Payments.
 This leaves the source country empty-handed.
 The trick is to design a rule that allows source countries to levy the minimum tax on all payments that generate a profit abroad, regardless of the response of low-tax countries.

 A normal, unconditional withholding tax works like that.
 It is a rather blunt instrument, though.
 Investors detest it, and not without reason.
 In principle, if a payment of interest, royalties or technical fees is subject to withholding tax, the foreign recipient of that payment can subtract the withholding tax it has already paid in the source country from its own corporate tax charge.
 The withholding tax then causes a shift of taxing rights to the source country, without raising the multinational’s total tax burden.
 In practice, though, a company cannot always recover the withholding tax.
 For example, because the recipient has large costs, and the corporate tax on its profits – if any – is much smaller than the tax that has been withheld in by source country.
 This causes double taxation, and many a company director has been diagnosed with a severe allergy to it.
 At present, developing countries often depend to some extent on normal withholding taxes as a generic defence against profit shifting, because they are relatively easy to implement.
 Is there a better alternative?